The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Tony Bill.
 Perf.
 Chris Makepeace, Adam Baldwin, Matt Dillon, Ruth Gordon.
 20th Century Fox, 1980.

-Synopsis: A new white kid (Chris Makepeace) hires the school outcast (Adam Baldwin), a white boy, to protect him against a school bully (Matt Dillon), another white boy.
+Synopsis: A new kid (Chris Makepeace) hires the school outcast (Adam Baldwin) to protect him against a school bully (Matt Dillon).
 Makepeace tries to elude the bullies by staying in the school library, and the school librarian is visible in the background closing up.

 Role Call: Dorothy Scott as Librarian—Information Provider (female)